kmarvin/AIProject/final_folder/readme.txt

 - char/word prediction
 - text generation

-The dataset is an altered version of Friedrich Nietzsche's "Beyond Good and Evil" split into training and test (validation) dataset.
+The dataset is an altered (pre-processed) version of Friedrich Nietzsche's "Beyond Good and Evil" split into training and test dataset.
+The pre-processing routine removes all special characters from the initial text book.

-'config.txt' is a simple config file with standard parameter variables configured for training the network from scratchm, which will be included on startup.
+'config.txt' is a simple config file with standard parameter variables configured for training the network from scratch, which will be included on execution of the python script.
+In case you want to use a pretrained network, set the pretrained option to 'True'.

 Final results can be observed by executing the python script 'autocompletion.py'.